matryoshka-model/mongo-transactional/CONTRIBUTING.md

 # Contributing

-Contributions to Matryoshka MongoDb Transaction project are always welcomed and encouraged.
+Contributions to Matryoshka Mongo Transactional project are always welcomed and encouraged.

 You make our lives easier by sending us your contributions through github pull requests.